cosminadrianpopescu/azul/api.md

 `args[1]` The last added terminal

-Triggered everytime a new terminal is added to the `azul` list of terminals.
+Triggered everytime a new terminal is added to the `vesper` list of terminals.

 #### FullscreenToggled